Forgiveness in Dark Souls

 Maybe there is no Velka

-Maybe there is no Velka, there is no final arbiter of justice.
+Maybe there is no Velka, no final arbiter of justice.
 There is only the player, and how he or she decides to carries it.
 Much like the ambiguous ending, the ethicality of what the player accomplishes in Dark Souls is really determined and given value by that player.
 Is the world a better place once the Chosen Undead rekindled the First Flame or walked away from its ashes after the regicide/deicide committed against Gwyn?
 The game won’t say.
 Velka won’t say.
 Hidetaka Miyazaki won’t say.
 As with so much in Dark Souls, the justification, the absolution, and the punishment for what has happened is for the player’s interpretation, and no amount of souls paid to Oswald will help a player sleep better after having to cripple and kill Sif.

 This hub was written for Critical Distance and its series Blogs of the Round Table, and other articles in the November series can be found here.